Mohammad Haddad

-Mohammad Omar Mohammad Haddad (محمد حداد; born 14 March 2006) is a Jordanian professional footballer who plays as a winger for Jordanian Pro League club Al-Ahli and Jordan U23.
+Mohammad Omar Mohammad Haddad (محمد حداد; born 14 March 2006) is a Jordanian professional footballer who plays as a winger for Jordanian Pro League club Al-Faisaly, on loan from Al-Ahli.

-Club career

-Al-Ahli

-Haddad made his professional debut at Al-Ahli during the 2025–26 Jordanian Pro League season, scoring his first goal in the opening fixture in a 5–2 loss to Al-Hussein.

 International career

 Haddad is a youth international for Jordan, having first represented the Jordanian under-17 team to participate in 2023 AFC U-17 Asian Cup qualification.

 On 24 August 2025, Haddad was called up to the Jordanian under-23 team to participate in two friendlies against Bahrain, as well as to participate in 2026 AFC U-23 Asian Cup qualification matches.